 Amanda Smith is a contract closeout specialist for SAIC.
 She obtained her Bachelor of Arts in International Studies: European at Portland State University in Portland, Oregon, and graduated with a Master's in Publication Management from Drexel University in 2012.
 She has previously worked at Republic Bank where her duties included reviewing collateral property reports and maintaining department manuals.
 Her volunteer work includes the Free Library of Philadelphia, and she resides in Knoxville, Tennessee.

 Since earning an MS in technical communications from Drexel University in 2013, Marco has worked as a developmental editor at a local medical publishing company.
 He has also written a number of white papers for a medical technology corporation.
 Currently, Marco is striving to begin a successful freelance technical writing and editing career.

-Bill Valerio is an administrator in Drexel University’s Modern Languages Program.
+Bill Valerio is the program manager in the Office of the University Registrar.
 He has been a member of the Drexel community since 2002.
 He completed his undergraduate studies in literature and writing/publishing, and recently graduated with a master’s degree in publication management.
 He has worked to develop communications for UC Green and the Cornelia de Lange Syndrome (CdLS) Foundation.